victlu/opentelemetry-specification/specification/metrics/sdk.md

 The Sum Aggregator MUST be configurable to support different Monoticity and/or Temporality.

-Sum Aggregator stores the following in memory:
+Sum Aggregator maintains the following in memory:

 * Time window (e.g. start time, end time)
 * Sum (sum of Measurements per Monoticity and Temporality configuration.)

 ### Histogram Aggregator

-The Histogram Aggregator supports the [Histogram Metric Point](./datamodel.md#histogram) and is default aggregator for the following instruments.
+The Histogram Aggregator collect data for the [Histogram Metric Point](./datamodel.md#histogram) and is default aggregator for the following instruments.

 * [Histogram](./api.md#histogram) instruments.

 The Histogram Aggregator MUST be configurable to support different Temporality.

-Histogram Aggregator stores the following in memory:
+Histogram Aggregator maintains the following in memory:

 * Time window (e.g. start time, end time)
 * Count